sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

 This doesn't always make sense though, so you can quickly remove that behavior by putting an `@` in front of any of the commands, like I did for the `help` command above.
-You can also declare dependencies if you have re-usable parts of your workflow that many of your commands depend on.
+You can also declare dependencies if you have re-usable parts of your workflow that many of your commands need.

 For example, you might want to check versions of things like `node` and `python` before running the install of their dependencies.
 So you could do something like: